 We have also applied significant judgment in the following areas: the determination of our CGUs and whether events or changes in circumstances during the relevant period are indicators that a review for impairment should be conducted, and the timing of the recognition of charges or recoveries associated with our restructuring actions.
 The near-term economic environment could also impact certain estimates necessary to prepare our consolidated financial statements, in particular, the estimates related to the recoverable amounts used in our impairment testing of our non-financial assets (see note 16(b) to our 2016 audited consolidated financial statements), and the discount rates applied to our net pension and non-pension post-employment benefit assets or liabilities (see note 19 to our 2016 audited consolidated financial statements).
-We did not identify any triggering event during the second quarter of 2017 that would indicate the carrying amount of our assets or CGUs may not be recoverable, other than the continued wind-down of our solar panel manufacturing business, resulting in write-downs to our solar manufacturing equipment, inventory and accounts receivable.
+We did not identify any triggering event during the third quarter and first nine months of 2017 that would indicate the carrying amount of our assets or CGUs may not be recoverable.